daftengineer/daftengineer.github.io/_posts/2024-08-14-segment-anything-model-production.md

 - **Active Learning**: Continuous improvement based on user feedback
 - **Multi-Scale Processing**: Hierarchical segmentation for different material scales

-SAM's deployment in production taught us that research models require significant engineering to become production-ready.
-The key insight: optimize for your specific use case rather than trying to maintain research-level generality.
-Domain-specific optimizations often yield better results than generic approaches.
+Getting SAM into production was harder than I expected, but totally worth it.
+The research version was impressive but impractical.
+The production version we built is less general but infinitely more useful.

-The combination of model optimization, intelligent caching, and robust serving infrastructure transformed SAM from an impressive research demo into a reliable production service processing thousands of images daily with consistent sub-second response times.
+The biggest lesson: don't try to preserve every feature from the research model.
+Figure out what you actually need, optimize ruthlessly for that, and build robust infrastructure around it.
+Our specialized version processes thousands of microscopy images daily with sub-second response times, which is exactly what we needed.